catalyst-cloud/catalystcloud-docs/source/containers/clusters.rst

 Viewing templates
 -----------------
-When running openstack commandline tools ensure that you have sourced a valid openrc file first.
+When running openstack command line tools ensure that you have sourced a valid openrc file first.
 For more information on this see :ref:`source-rc-file`

 .. code-block:: bash